cuygur/explorewanchain/staking/faq.md

     <br/><br/>

   <li>
-    <b>Q:</b> Why we need 256GB of disk space for validator node?
+    <b>Q:</b> Why do we need 256GB of disk space for a validator node?
   </li>
     <b>A:</b> This takes into account long term growth.
 40GB should be sufficient for the first year.
     <br/><br/>

   <li>
-    <b>Q:</b> For the final release, will we be able to register from WAN Wallet, so that the keystore file or mnemonic never leaves the machine?
+    <b>Q:</b> For the final release, will we be able to register from WAN Wallet so that the keystore file or mnemonic phrase never leaves the machine?
   </li>
     <b>A:</b> Yes this will be available when PoS launches on the mainnet.
     <br/><br/>

   <li>
-    <b>Q:</b> I have my validator's keystore.
-Then how can I import it to the Wan Wallet?
+    <b>Q:</b> I have my validator node's keystore, how can I import it to the Wan Wallet?
   </li>
     <b>A:</b> The option is in the Wan Wallet menu under Wan Wallet > Developer > Assets > Wanchain > Import Keystore File.
     <br/><br/>

   <li>
-    <b>Q:</b> If a deployed a smart contract before POS, is the chain still the same and is the contract available?
+    <b>Q:</b> If a deployed a smart contract before POS, will it still be available after the switch on the mainnet?
   </li>
     <b>A:</b> Yes, all smart contracts deployed before POS is rolled out on the mainnet will be unchanged by the rollout.
     <br/><br/>